Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Feed Zone

-In this zone, the flight depth is constant.
-The distance between the major diameter at the top of the flight and the minor diameter of the screw at the bottom of the flight is the flight depth.
+In this zone, the flight depth remains constant.
+Flight depth refers to the distance between the major diameter at the top of the flight and the minor diameter at the bottom of the screw flight.

 Transition Zone or Compression Zone